Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 1. Referral Notice

-A case starts with a Referral Notice that records the date the breach was identified.
-That date fixes which code applies and frames the calculation.
-An Information Request usually follows, giving a short window to submit records.
-A complete response within ten days is treated as active cooperation, so gather the right to work file for each named worker, the online profile page where digital status was checked, and any internal notes evidencing who did the check and when.
+A complete response within the deadline stated in the Information Request is treated as active cooperation.
+Employers should gather the right to work file for each named worker, the online profile page where digital status was checked, and any internal notes evidencing who carried out the check and when.
 Officials then carry out an internal review.
-Outcomes are cancellation, a Warning Notice for a first breach where effective practices are shown, or a Civil Penalty Notice setting out the amount, due date, calculation, and how to object or appeal.

-2. Level of Fine
+2. Level of fine

 For breaches identified on or after 13 February 2024 the starting point is £45,000 per worker for a first breach and £60,000 per worker for a repeat breach within the previous three years.
 The decision maker works through a three-stage framework.
-Stage one is liability and statutory excuse.
-Stage two is first or repeat breach using the three-year lookback.
-Stage three is calculation and outcomes.
-Mitigations apply in pounds not percentages: £5,000 per worker for self-reporting with a URN, £5,000 per worker for active cooperation.
-For a first breach only, where records show effective right to work practices, a Warning Notice can replace a monetary penalty.
-Officials record each step of the calculation in the notice, so check the arithmetic, the lookback period, and whether claimed mitigations were credited.
+Stage one assesses liability and whether a statutory excuse exists.
+Stage two determines whether the breach is a first or repeat breach using the three-year lookback period.
+Stage three applies the calculation and determines the outcome.

 ScenarioStarting point per workerLookback periodMitigations appliedOutcome